Breezeemr/hitch2/docs/CURATOR.md

 this lifecyles method many more curation changes or commands may be applied before the transaction is flushed
 ### :hitch2.def.curator/curation-changes
-This function is called every time a var is demanded returns this curator with its `get-curator` call.
-Most of the time when a var selects you as it's curator it expects that you will set it's value through `set-projections` field of the node
+This function is called every time a var is demanded and the var returns this curator with its `get-curator` call.
+When a var selects you as it's curator it expects that you will set it's value through `set-projections` field of the node
 ### :hitch2.def.curator/observed-value-changes
 This function is called every time the value of a demanded descriptor changes.